eliyaoo32/DepSynt/README.md

 Find dependency is a standalone tool that finds the maximal set of dependent variables in LTL formula, without time limitation and without synthesising process.
 The CLI tool source code is available in `bins/findDeps.cpp`.

-# Build & Run on TACAS24' VM
-1. Explanation about TACAS24' VM: https://zenodo.org/records/7113223

-2.

 # Run on Docker
-1. Docker file can be downloaded from .
+1. Docker file can be downloaded from https://figshare.com/articles/software/DepSynt_docker_image/24915732
 2. Load the docker image from the file:
 ```bash
 docker load --input depsynt.tar.gz